-As I was going through these interviews, people would say to me that I was definitely a fit for the job, but I needed to be wearing a certain name brand shoes or suit to really “seal the deal” for me.
+As I was going through these interviews, people would say to me that I was definitely fit for the job, but I needed to be wearing certain name-brand shoes or suit to really “seal the deal” for me.

 I was not interested or willing in spending a thousand dollars on a job interview suit, but I saw my classmates do that over and over.

 Fast forward a little and I’ve graduated from college and am working for a Baltimore-based tech startup.

 My friends always assumed that my grocery bill was costing a small fortune because I was eating so healthy.

 That was insane to me because a cucumber costs approximately 79 cents.

 What I realized is that these myths- you need to spend a lot of money to look the part at work or to eat healthy- were really pervasive and Burke Does is my space to work to combat those myths.

 Financially, since January first, I’ve paid off ~7K of my 22K debt (started off making 38K living in a major city) and cash-flowed over $5K in emergency expenses.
 I am working to be debt-free by October 2017.

 Physically, I lost over 120 lbs and now do Crossfit 6 days per week.
 I’m in better shape at 23 than I have been at any point in my life, including when I was a Division 1 Athlete in college.